jh3nd3rs0n/argmatey/README.md

 ```

-`${VERSION}` would be replaced by the actual version shown within the name of the jar file.
+`${VERSION}` is replaced by the actual version shown within the name of the jar file.

 ## TODO